-The heat pump system contains a fan that forces room air through an evaporator (1).
-The evaporator contains a liquid refrigerant that extracts heat from the ambient air as it evaporates.
-As the refrigerant warms it changes into a gas.
+The fan moves room air through the evaporator, which contains liquid refrigerant that extracts heat from the ambient air as it evaporates.
+As the refrigerant warms, it changes into a gas.

-The warm gaseous refrigerant passes through the compressor (2) which increases its pressure.
-As the pressure increases, the temperature of the refrigerant rises until the refrigerant becomes hot.
+The warm gaseous refrigerant passes through the compressor which increases its pressure.
+As the pressure increases, the temperature of the refrigerant rises until it becomes hot.

-The hot refrigerant then passes through the condenser (3), which is wrapped around the water tank.
-Because heat travels from hot to cold, the refrigerant transfers its heat to the water.
+The hot refrigerant then passes through the condenser wrapped around the water tank.
+Because heat travels from hot to cold, the heat in the refrigerant transfers to the water in the tank.

 The Accelera® uses environmentally-friendly R134a for its refrigerant.